LEWIS9966/shared_control_mpc/README.md

 # Shared control MPC

 This project is based on [PX4_Autopilot](https://github.com/PX4/PX4-Autopilot) and implements a MPC controller on a iris accepting user input via joystick on flight.
-To begin with this project, you have to ensure the enviromental dependency:
+To begin with this project, you have to ensure the enviromental dependencies have been installed:

 1. ROS2 FOXY
 2. PX4-ROS2 bridge